sunghwansyoon/is477/StatusReport.md

 Summary:
 The 311 Service Requests dataset offers a comprehensive and up-to-date record of citizen-reported service issues within Chicago, enabling analyses of spatial demand for city services, temporal patterns, and linkages to infrastructure or neighbourhood characteristics.
 However, users should be cautious about using it as a pure measure of “need” or “service deficiency” without adjusting for reporting bias, system-change effects, or the fact that a request does not necessarily result in verification.
 Proper attribution and privacy-aware handling of location data is required.

-Joint considerations & recommendations
-When using these two datasets together (which I assume you intend, given your data-driven skill set and interest in integrative analysis), here are some key points:

-Linking datasets: Because the Food Inspections dataset includes geolocation (lat/long) and address, and the 311 dataset includes service request location, you may be able to join or spatially overlay to explore hypotheses (for example: are food establishments in areas with higher volumes of sanitation or rodent-related 311 calls more likely to fail inspections?).
-This kind of integrative analysis is quite powerful but also demands caution around spatial scale, potential confounders, and temporal alignment.

-Time alignment: Ensure that you align the time frames suitably — e.g., the 311 requests dataset starts post-Dec 18 2018 new system, whereas the inspections dataset covers back to 2010.
-If you pull a subset of inspections post-2018 you may avoid some temporal bias.
-Also ensure that you consider any inspection procedure changes (July 1 2018) and system change in 311 (Dec 2018) in your analysis.

-Geographical granularity: When merging or associating spatially, you might choose to aggregate to census-tract, ZIP code, or neighbourhood level if assembly of individual lat/long is too fine or risks re-identification.
-Also check for missing or malformed coordinates/addresses.

-Bias and causality: Be transparent in your analysis about limitations — e.g., higher 311 call volumes might reflect more engaged residents rather than worse underlying conditions; similarly, past inspection outcomes may influence both the business behaviour and the neighbourhood environment.
-Avoid implying causal relationships unless carefully tested.

-Ethical use of location data: Because both datasets involve physical addresses or coordinates, you should ensure that you do not inadvertently expose private individual data or use addresses in a way that could identify individuals (especially for mobile vendors, small business owner home-addresses, or when joined with owner names).
-You should treat business address data responsibly and, if disseminating results, consider aggregating or anonymising as needed.

-Attribution and licensing: While the datasets are public, and their metadata states “No license information was provided,” good practice is to attribute the City of Chicago as provider and include a note in your documentation that you used the City’s open-data portal.
-If you plan to publish findings, check the portal’s “Terms of Use” page to be safe.

-Document limitations: In your data-profile write-up (which you asked for) and in any downstream work, explicitly document known limitations: e.g., potential duplicates in the inspection data, procedural changes in mid-2018, reporting/selection bias in 311 data, incomplete coverage (only included if reported/inspected), and that inspection results represent the state at one point in time only.

-If you like, I can extract the full column dictionaries (field names, types, definitions) for both datasets (so you have a full schema list) and provide them in a ready-to-use format (CSV or Markdown) for your data-pipeline work.
-Would you like me to do that?